pytorch/pytorch/aten/src/ATen/native/README.md

 A write annotation, as indicated by an exclamation mark, indicates that they both *may* also be written to.

-Let's revisit the previous three situtations
+Let's revisit the previous native function declarations and see the conventions of adding annotations.
   - `abs(Tensor self) -> Tensor` stays the same as it will always allocate new memory.
   - `abs_(Tensor(a!) self) -> Tensor(a!)`
-    self may be written to and returned.
-The annotation indicates that the return value.
+    `self` may be written to and returned.
+Further, the annotation indicates that the return value may alias the input.
 This indicates an inplace function and by convention ends in a single '\_'.
-Moving forward we won't need the '\_', but we preserve it for now.
   - `abs(Tensor self, *, Tensor(a!) out) -> Tensor(a!)`
-    In the Python frontend out can be passed as a keyword argument and if so may be written to.
+    In the Python frontend `out` can be passed as a keyword argument and may be written to.
     In this case it indicates the schema for a function that must accept `out` as this does not provide a default argument.
 The idea behind representing this as a optional argument is to document the intended usage.
 This maps to the legacy `abs_out(Tensor out, Tensor self) -> Tensor`.